rcman/BPI-F3/README.md

-# Ubuntu 24.04 on BPI-F3 from SD-Card and running from NVME
+# Ubuntu 24.04 on BPI-F3.
+Boot from SD-Card then switches to NVME

 Ubuntu 24.04 is now running on my BPI-F3.
 Will be working on a video for YouTube soon.